Spatchcock Chicken

 • ¼ pound fingerling potatoes , halved crosswise

-• ¼ pound Brussels sprouts , halved
+• ¼ pound Brussels sprouts , trimmed and halved

 Instructions